GabeScott/standard-works-vault/General Conference/1989 October - An Ensign to the Nations.md

 Each of us has a small field to cultivate.
 While so doing, we must never lose sight of the greater picture, the large composite of the divine destiny of this work.
 It was given us by God our Eternal Father, and each of us has a part to play in the weaving of its magnificent tapestry.
 Our individual contribution may be small, but it is not unimportant.
 When we were children we learned a nursery rhyme:

-Little drops of water,
+>Little drops of water,

-Little grains of sand
+>Little grains of sand

-Make the mighty ocean,
+>Make the mighty ocean,

-And the pleasant land.
+>And the pleasant land.
+>

 So it is with us in our service in the kingdom of God.
 Many small efforts and little acts become the cumulative pattern of a great worldwide organization.

 On March 26, 1907, the First Presidency issued a proclamation to the world in response to hateful criticism charging the Church and its leaders with selfish interests and narrow bigotry.
-The First Presidency responded: “Our motives are not selfish; our purposes not petty and earth-bound; we contemplate the human race—past, present, and yet to come—as immortal beings, for whose salvation it is our mission to labor; and to this work, broad as eternity and deep as the love of God, we devote ourselves, now, and forever.”
-(Improvement Era, May 1907, p.
+The First Presidency responded: “Our motives are not selfish; our purposes not petty and earth-bound; we contemplate the human race—past, present, and yet to come—as immortal beings, for whose salvation it is our mission to labor; and to this work, broad as eternity and deep as the love of God, we devote ourselves, now, and forever.” (*Improvement Era,* May 1907, p.
 495.)

-We serve as teachers in quorums and auxiliary organizations; we serve as missionaries at home and abroad; we serve as researchers in family history and as temple workers—hopefully each with diligence in our little corner—and from all of this there emerges a remarkable and wonderful pattern, a phenomenon grand in its comprehensiveness, as broad as the earth and encompassing all of the generations of men.
+We serve as teachers in quorums and auxiliary organizations; we serve as missionaries at home and abroad; we serve as researchers in family history and as temple workers—hopefully each with diligence in our little corner.
+And from all of this there emerges a remarkable and wonderful pattern, a phenomenon grand in its comprehensiveness, as broad as the earth and encompassing all of the generations of men.

 If each of us does not do well that which is his or hers to do, then there is a flaw in the entire pattern.
 The whole tapestry is injured.
 But if each of us does well his or her part, then there is strength and beauty.